Jithendiran/OS-explo/8086/Debug.md

 ##  QEMU/GDB Guide for Boot Sector Debugging

+> [!CAUTION]
+> GDB used 32 bit address, for example if cs=0x60, ip =0x00, qemu address is 0x00600, but gdb will point to 0x00000000, because gdb ignore cs only consider offset for linear address, to get clear picture we need to convert the address, use [helper](./program/5/helper.py)

 ### I. Setup and Launch QEMU

 The first step is correct execution to enable remote debugging.